epsilonlabs/incremental-egl/README.md

 * Import all projects into your Eclipse workspace

 # Quick start
 A minimal example of incremental transformation in the offline mode is provided in the **org.eclipse.epsilon.egl.incremental.example** project in the repository.
-The main method of *IncrementalEgxExample.java* creates a 1-book [library model](help.eclipse.org/juno/topic/org.eclipse.emf.doc/tutorials/clibmod/clibmod.html) and runs a transformation (*templates/example.egx*) that generates one text file per book on it.
+The main method of *IncrementalEgxExample.java* (illustrated below) creates a 1-book [library model](help.eclipse.org/juno/topic/org.eclipse.emf.doc/tutorials/clibmod/clibmod.html) and runs a transformation (*templates/example.egx*) that generates one text file per book on it.
 It then adds one more book to the model and runs the transformation again.
-In its second execution, the transformation only generates a file for the newly-created book.
+In its second (incremental) execution, the transformation only generates a file for the newly-created book.

 ```java
 // Create a library model with one book